Dimension drop of harmonic measure for some finite range random walks on Fuchsian Schottky groups: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Françoise Dal'bo, Sébastien Gouëzel and François Ledrappier for several helpful conversations.
 And Steve Lalley, Jean Mairesse, Pablo Shmerkin, and Wolfgang Woess for directing us towards relevant literature.
+The authors also thank the anonymous referee for the careful reading of the manuscript and the constructive remarks.